arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

-I'm **Haonan Qiu (邱浩楠)**, the final year PhD student at NTU CCDS department, supervised by [Prof. Ziwei Liu](https://liuziwei7.github.io/).
+I'm **Haonan Qiu (邱浩楠)**, a PhD graduate from the CCDS department at Nanyang Technological University, supervised by [Prof. Ziwei Liu](https://liuziwei7.github.io/).
 My core research centers on Artificial Intelligence Generated Content (AIGC), particularly exploring methods to unlock the full latent potential of pre-trained video generation models.
 My academic work spans key areas of video diffusion, such as long video generation, high-resolution visual synthesis, efficiency optimization, motion control, and customized generation.

 Prior to it, I received my bachelor degree from The Chinese University of Hong Kong, Shenzhen, majoring in computer science at School of Science and Engineering.